Compositional theories for host-core languages: Introduction

-\begin{description} \item[Q1:] Does it exist a language $\lang{3}$ \emph{built out} from $\lang{1}$ and $\lang{2}$, that describes both $\lang{1}$ and $\lang{2}$ and their communication allowing the import-export of terms from one syntax to the other? and what is its formal semantics? \item[Q2:] Given $\lang{1}$ and $\lang{2}$, can we design a function which generates a type theory for a host-core language $\lang{3}$? \item[Q3:] If $\lang{1}$ is a host-core language, can we compare $\lang{1}$ with another standalone language $\lang{2}$? \end{description} }
+{ Focusing on the “host-core” languages as a particular simplified case of the most general notion of multi-languages, we answer three instances of the generic questions below.
+Consider two programming languages $\lang{1}$ and $\lang{2}$, supplied with their own syntax, semantics and mathematical properties. \begin{description} \item[Q1] Is there a language $\lang{3}$ built out from $\lang{1}$ and $\lang{2}$, that describes both $\lang{1}$ and $\lang{2}$ and their communication allowing for the import and export of terms from one syntax into the other?
+If so, what is $\lang{3}$'s formal semantics? \item[Q2] If $\lang{1}$ is a host-core language, can we compare $\lang{1}$ with another standalone language ${\lang{2}}$?

-The above questions are particularly relevant for host-core languages and are non-trivial, since $\host$ and $\core$ could be radically different.
-Moreover, we do not consider mere extensions of the $\host$ but rather understand when a host language $\host$ is \emph{expressive enough} to host $\core$, delegate specific computations to it, and represent $\core$ programs at the $\host$ syntax level.
-Thus, a statement like ``\emph{$\lang{1}$ hosts $\lang{2}$}'' (which encode question Q1) is hard to formally define, because one should say that there exists the language $\lang{1}\lang{2}$ if there exists a mixed $\lang{1}\lang{2}$ type theory where $\lang{1}$ hosts a core whose ``pure'' part is $\lang{2}$.
-As shown in Section~\ref{sec:travail}, this can be achieved ``semantically'', thanks to the denotation and the strong correspondence with the syntax.
-The same correspondence provides an initial answer to Q2.
-Concerning Q3, to compare \emph{syntactically} a standalone and a host-core language is a very tricky task.
-Once again, the internal language theorem gifts a preliminary solution. \commento{ First, notice that the language $\core$ could be a radically different language that $\host$.
+\item[Q3] Does the internal language result represent a useful tool for designing new host-core languages? \end{description} The above questions are particularly relevant for host-core languages and are non-trivial, since $\lang{1}$ and $\lang{2}$ could be radically different.
+Moreover, we do not consider mere extensions of a host language.
+We try to understand when a given language is expressive enough to host another given language, to delegate specific computations to it, and to represent its programs at the host syntax level. }

-In the following we do not consider mere extensions of the $\host$ but rather understand when a host language $\host$ is \emph{expressive enough} to host the language $\core$, delegate specific computations to the core $\core$, and represent $\core$ programs at the $\host$ syntax level.
-The notion of \emph{hosting} that we can find in the literature, formalises when a main language $\host$ can host another arbitrary language $\core$.
-This happens when all core terms can be imported (or \emph{promoted}) into the host syntax.
-In this case the host has to be able to mimic their computational behaviours.
-A communication mechanism is typically introduced to import and export core functions in the two directions.
-This means to bring a $\core$ term into the host syntax.
-This is explained by the following rule which is a variant of known similar rules used in this field (e.g., see \cite{ATCFILL,AMLNLLPTM,qwire17a}):

-This rule actually formalizes how to ``promote'' a core term into the host language.
-Notice that in the premise of the rule we express a ``core-judgement'' with index $\core$, defined on a ``mixed context'' ${\Gamma}|{\Omega}$, where the left side $\Gamma$ represents the host part of the context and the right side $\Omega$ represents its core part.
-For example this rule actually implements the mechanism hidden in the line of $\systemverilog$ code \texttt{import "DPI-C" function int mult()}.